gabbyvaillant/scheduling-algo/README.md

 The output should say that there are 1 GPU available.

-## 5. Run basline scheduling algorithms (FCFS, Round-Robin) on ML tasks
+## 5. Run baseline scheduling algorithms (FCFS, Round-Robin, SJF) on ML tasks

-Use the

-6.
+Go to /cloudlab-code/baseline/ to find the files for the Python code for each baseline algorithm.

-7. Run reinforcement learning based scheduling algorithms on tasks
+## 6. Run reinforcement learning based scheduling algorithms on tasks

+Go to /cloudlab-code/RF/ to find the file for the reinforcement learning scheduling algorithm.

+This project was created for AMS 560.
 Contributors: Gabrielle Vaillant, Michael Deisler, Iftekhar Alam